adenisiewicz/python-onapsdk/docs/description.rst

 Using few python commands, you should be able to onboard, distribute models and instantiate xNFs.

-Using a few Python commands, you should be able to onboard, distribute models and instantiate xNFs (simple) services.

 First beta release deals with ONAP "Legacy" APIs but new APIs, CDS and policy integration is planned for next releases.